 How soon before the flight would I need the fear of flying course?

 For many the results are very quick.
 The audio course takes between 30-60 minutes in total.
 Although it is better to clear the fear in advance with Fly and Be Calm and then use the additional tracks to lock in place the feelings of calm and confidence, even if your flight was later today we advise you to try it out because many people get results very quickly.
 You can be download and use it instantly and it comes with a 7 day money back guarantee.
-As Fly and Be Calm is an official partner of Thomas Cook Airlines you can apply the code “tcapromo” at checkout and get 50% off the purchase price.
+Make sure you use TCA10 to get £10 off.